 Physical Therapy/Exercising – Certain massage techniques together with exercising the hind limb in certain motions may help to alleviate some of the pain.
 If these techniques work for your dog, you can learn then and then apply them at home when your pooch needs some pain relief.

 Cold Therapy (cryotherapy) – Cold therapy reduces pain especially when the patient develops acute inflammation, pain, and an increase in body temperature.
 Heat may also be used to reduce pain in sub-acute and chronic inflammation stages.
 Alternating between hot and cold for instance in contrast baths can help to stimulate the blood flow in the blood vessels of the dog, thus reducing the stiffness that causes pain.

 Hip Brace for Joint Support

-Tip: If painful for a dog to walk or support themselves, a dog wheelchair can be used to improve mobility.
+Tip: If it is painful for a dog to walk or support their full weight, a dog wheelchair can be used to improve mobility.

 Femoral Head Ostectomy (FHO) – in FHO surgery, the ball part of the hip joint is removed in this procedure.
 FHO is most effective in young dogs, since the surrounding area and scar tissue create a false joint which returns a bit of mobility to this hind leg.